infrasonar/python-libprobe/README.md

     # Use the asset in logging; this will include asset info and the check key
     logging.info(f"log something; {asset}")

+    try:
+        42 / 0  # ZeroDivision error for example
+    except Exception:
+        logger.exception()  # log the exception only when DEBUG logging

     # Return the check result
     return result